marceloofernandes/Academic/README.md

 ---

-Current log as a MSc student of Computer Science at Institute of Computing, University of Campinas, Brazil.
+Current log as a MSc. student of Computer Science at Institute of Computing - IC, University of Campinas, Brazil.
+This MSc. course started in Sep 2020.

 ### 2021 1st Semester